Many or all companies we feature compensate us. Compensation and editorial research influence how products appear on a page.

 If you borrowed a Perkins Loan, some of the same service opportunities that qualify you for PSLF may make you eligible for Perkins Loan cancellation.

-For example, you may be able to get cancellation of PA school loans if you’re employed by a child or family services agency or serve in the military or volunteer with AmeriCorps.
+For example, you may be able to get cancellation of PA school loans if one of the following applies:

 The amount of cancellation you qualify for depends on your profession.
 Military members, for example, are eligible for 50% to 100% cancellation.
 AmeriCorps volunteers are eligible for 70%, and some other occupations are eligible for up to 100% loan cancellation.